-This year, our revenue reached a historical high with a record of approximately HK\$664.0 million, representing an increase of approximately 14.4% as compared to that of last year.
+This year, our revenue reached a historical high with a record of approximately HK\$997.0 million, representing an increase of approximately 50.2% as compared to that of last year.
 Through strengthening our collaboration with our customers from both public and private sectors, the management continuously strives to search for new business opportunities.
 Building on our competitive strengths, we continued to deploy strategies in enhancing operational efficiencies, improve asset utilization and utilise new technologies to deliver premium service to our customers.
 These strategic efforts allow us to bolster our holistic approach with a focus on creating economic benefit across our operations and to optimize our work performance.

-The COVID-19 pandemic has significantly affected our working environments.
+The COVID-19 pandemic has significantly affected our working environments, as well as occupational safety.
+It pushed the occupational safety requirements of our employees to a higher standard.
 In response to the threat of infectious diseases and to ensure the safety of our employees, we strive to provide adequate protective equipment, disinfection tools, and supplies for routine cleaning and disinfection to our employees notwithstanding the tight supply, and strengthen the promotion on epidemic prevention and work guidelines.